yoember/yoember.github.io/index.md

 });
 ```

-Time to clean up our templates.
+Time to clean up our templates using these new components.

-Using the `library-item` component in `app/templates/libraries/index.hbs` reduces the code and makes our template more cleaner.
+Using the `library-item` component in `app/templates/libraries/index.hbs` reduces the amount of code and makes our template cleaner.

 ``` handlebars
 {% raw %}<h2>List</h2>